 License

-Ladybird appears to have several advantages over Zen Browser, particularly in popularity and licensing.
+Both Ladybird and Zen Browser have their unique strengths and serve similar purposes effectively.
 Consider your specific needs regarding popularity, activity, technology, maturity, licensing and features when making your decision.

 Both tools share common technology foundations, being built with JavaScript, CSS, Bash, Python, C, Objective-C, C++.
 However, they differ in their additional technology choices: Ladybird uses Java, Swift, Kotlin while Zen Browser leverages Typescript, Rust.